holloaron/bosch_ASDIIE/Pybranch/PACMAN_README.md

 To start the game, simply run the *pacman.py* file that contains both the class and main loop function.

-The game rules are that of the classic pacman: move with the arrows, avoid ghosts, collect points and dont die.
+The game rules are that of the classic pacman: move with the arrows, avoid walls, collect dots.